maxmind/dev-site/content/geoip/docs/web-services/responses.md

 }
 ```

-### GeoIP2 City Body Example
+### GeoIP City Body Example

-The following is an example of a full response to a GeoIP2 City Plus web service
+The following is an example of a full response to a GeoIP City Plus web service
 request.

 A GeoLite2 City request follow the same structure, but the data returned will be